This page details system configurations that affect MongoDB, especially in production.

 MongoDB and NUMA Hardware¶

-The discussion of NUMA in this section only applies to Linux, and therefore does not affect deployments where mongod instances run other UNIX-like systems or on Windows.
+The discussion of NUMA in this section only applies to Linux systems with multiple physical processors, and therefore does not affect deployments where mongod instances run on other UNIX-like systems, on Windows, or on a Linux system with only one physical processor.

 Running MongoDB on a system with Non-Uniform Access Memory (NUMA) can cause a number of operational problems, including slow performance for periods of time or high system process usage.